Can Vegetarians Eat The Bulletproof Diet?

 3) Get plenty of cholesterol and fat

 Vegetarians often don’t eat a lot of fat, and many have lower cholesterol than meat-eaters do .
-Fat is a cornerstone of the Bulletproof Diet, and even the American Heart Association has stated that cholesterol is not the enemy doctors and nutritionists make it out to be.
-Make sure you get plenty of high-quality fat and cholesterol.
+Fat is a cornerstone of the Bulletproof Diet, which is why you should make sure you get plenty of high-quality fat and cholesterol.
 Here are a few good sources:

 - Egg yolks are high in cholesterol and fat and egg whites are a great source of protein.
 To maximize the nutrients you get from eggs, cook your whites (cooking makes egg protein more absorbable) and keep the yolk raw.
 Soft-boiled or sunny-side up eggs are solid choices.
 Again, always go for pasture-raised eggs.

 - Grass-fed butter contains saturated fat, cholesterol, butyrate, CLA, carotene and omega-3 fats.
 Throw it on all those veggies you eat!

 - Raw nuts are full of fat too.
 Just don’t overdo it – they have a significant amount of omega-6.